kogcyc/files/alp/handbook.md

 	  psk="123maple"
     }

-    the first entry, "install_example" was created when you install Alpine Linux
+    the first entry, "install_example" was created when you installed Alpine Linux

     the second entry, "coffee_shop" was created, by you, when you went to the coffee shop